Crux-One/rust-in-cloud-run/README.md

 ```

 ### :warning: Building on M1 chip (ARM based systems)
-To build an image on Apple M1, [macos-cross-toolchains](https://github.com/messense/homebrew-macos-cross-toolchains) must be installed and changed a configuration, run the following commands so that cargo/Docker can build it for x86-based CPUs, because Cloud Run does NOT support any ARM-compatible images at the moment.
+To build an image on Apple M1, [macos-cross-toolchains](https://github.com/messense/homebrew-macos-cross-toolchains) must be installed and changed a configuration, run the following commands so that cargo/Docker can build it for x86-based CPUs because Cloud Run does NOT support any ARM-compatible images at the moment.

 #### Installing cross compiler toolchains
 ```